The Difference Between Cosmetic Bonding and Contouring

 Cosmetic Contouring

-Patients who settle on cosmetic contouring as a solution areprimarily doing so to change the shape or size of their teeth.
-Also known as teeth reshaping, contouring is a procedure in which Dr. Paul uses a drill or laser to remove a small amount of enamel from a tooth.
+Patients who settle on dental contouring as a solution areprimarily doing so to change the shape or size of their teeth.
+Also known as , contouring is a procedure in which our cosmetic dentist uses a drill or laser to remove a small amount of enamel from a tooth.

 Any fractures are smoothed out and undesirable angles with sharp curves are rounded.
 Better alignment can also be created if desired, but will depend on the severity of your teeth’s current misalignment.
-The procedure itself can typically be completed in one visit without the use of any local anesthetic.
+The procedure itself can typically be completed in one visit to our Portage, MI, dental office without the use of any local anesthetic.
 There is also no recovery period needed.

 While contouring can produce beautiful results, the procedure is limited by the individual tooth structure of the patient.
 So, because enamel is removed to change a tooth’s form, areas that are being reshaped can’t be too thin.
 This means dramatic alterations to your bite or appearance are not accomplished by contouring and should instead be treated with another method.